ManjinderChung/ManjinderChung/README.md

 Here is a quick snapshot of me:

 - 🎓 I’m currently working full-time whilst undertaking a Web Development Bootcamp (not to mention juggling a family!).
-- 🌱 I’m currently learning a lot about HTML, JavaScript, CSS, Front and Back end development and completing some very challenging tasks.
+- 🌱 I’m currently learning a lot about Reacrt, Node, Javascript, HTML, CSS, Front and Back end development and completing some very challenging tasks.
 - 👯 In future, I would love to collaborate on small projects before taking that leap to building robust solutions.
 - 💬 Ask me about the challenges faced in an intense bootcamp whilst managing a full time job and family life.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/manjinder-chung-0342a235/) is always best.